 GeneCards Summary for E2F4 Gene

-E2F4 (E2F Transcription Factor 4, P107/P130-Binding) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Disease.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and protein domain specific binding.
+E2F4 (E2F Transcription Factor 4) is a Protein Coding gene.
+Diseases associated with E2F4 include Colorectal Cancer and Retinoblastoma.
+Among its related pathways are Cell cycle Cell cycle (generic schema) and Transcriptional activity of SMAD2/SMAD3-SMAD4 heterotrimer.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and RNA polymerase II proximal promoter sequence-specific DNA binding.
 An important paralog of this gene is E2F5.

 Transcription activator that binds DNA cooperatively with DP proteins through the E2 recognition site, 5'-TTTC[CG]CGC-3' found in the promoter region of a number of genes whose products are involved in cell cycle regulation or in DNA replication.
 The DRTF1/E2F complex functions in the control of cell-cycle progression from G1 to S phase.
 E2F4 binds with high affinity to RBL1 and RBL2.
 In some instances can also bind RB1.
 Specifically required for multiciliate cell differentiation: together with MCIDAS and E2F5, binds and activate genes required for centriole biogenesis.